-Although he was re-elected to Parliament in 1940, he was already quite ill and died soon after, on 21 March 1942.
-The Woodsworth Papers are in Library and Archives Canada, although there are some papers at the Archives of Manitoba.
+Although he was re-elected to Parliament in 1940, he was already quite ill and died soon after at his home in Vancouver, British Columbia on 21 March 1942.
+The Woodsworth Papers are in Library and Archives Canada although there are also some papers at the Archives of Manitoba.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 “Death of J. S. Woodsworth removes colorful figure,” Winnipeg Tribune, 23 March 1942, page 19.